MihkuU/Lible/docs/index.rst

 a separate programming interface, or *namespace*, to be specific.

-Another goal is to make the esoteric knowledge of quantum chemists more accessible to the people, and especially especially newcomers, who are working in the this field.
+Another goal is to make the esoteric knowledge of quantum chemists more accessible to the people, and especially newcomers, who are working in this field.
 To achieve that, the documentation of the project aims to be `tutorial-driven <https://coderefinery.github.io/documentation/summary/>`_ as much as possible.
-A mere "Wham bam, thank you, Mam!" automatically generated doxygen C++ API is not enough here.
+A bare "Wham bam, thank you, Mam!" automatically generated doxygen C++ API is not enough here.
 Thus, the overall documentation is split into two parts:

 1. User guide
 2. Developer guide